p-ilio/snippet-locker/README.md

 And fire it up:
 `npm run dev`

-*Don't forget to create a `.env` file in the frontend folder based on the `.env.example` I left for you!*
+Don't forget to create a .env file in the frontend folder and add your API URL like this: VITE_API_URL=http://127.0.0.1:8000/api/